wf8/sumac/README.md

     --download_gb DOWNLOAD_GB, -d DOWNLOAD_GB
                           Name of the GenBank division to download (e.g. PLN or MAM).
+    --download_gb2 DOWNLOAD_GB2, -d2 DOWNLOAD_GB2
+                          Name of the optional second GenBank division to download.
+Use this option if the ingroup and outgroup are in different GenBank divisions.
     --path PATH, -p PATH  Absolute path to download GenBank files to.
 Defaults to ./genbank/
     --ingroup INGROUP, -i INGROUP
                           Ingroup clade to build supermatrix.
     --outgroup OUTGROUP, -o OUTGROUP
                           Outgroup clade to build supermatrix.
+    --cores CORES, -c CORES
+                          The number of CPU cores to use for parallel processing.
+Defaults to the max available.
     --evalue EVALUE, -e EVALUE
                           BLAST E-value threshold to cluster taxa.
 Defaults to 1e-10